mui/material-ui/docs/data/joy/components/button/button.md

 # Button

-<p class="description">Buttons let users take actions and make choices with a single tap.</p>
+<p class="description">A Buttons let users take actions and make choices with a single tap.</p>

 ## Introduction